 There are a few things you can do to make it easier for you to get a favorable mortgage loan when you have a loan for your business.

-There are some other business financing options that you can look into that do not require a hard pull for your credit.
+There are some other business financing options that you can look into.
 Invoice financing is an option that allows you to get an advance on an invoice from one of your suppliers without waiting for them to pay it.
 This kind of financing usually has a fee of two to five percent.
 There are also merchant cash advances, which are not quite loans.
 They are a cash advance on the credit card transactions for your business based on data from the last year.
-These can help you get financing without having a hard pull on your credit.
+These can help you get financing without getting a formal business loan.

-As you can see, getting a mortgage is a complex process, so it is always good to talk to a mortgage loan officer.
+As you can see, getting a mortgage is a complex process.
+It is always good to talk to a mortgage loan officer.
 Contact Brian Martucci to discuss your scenario in more detail.